waelby99/waelby99/README.md

       My technical foundation includes Java, Spring Boot, React, Angular, and Symfony, but I'm constantly expanding my skillset.
 I believe in continuous learning and pushing the boundaries of what's possible in software development.
     </p>
     <p>
-      Currently, I'm also focused on learning <strong>Web Application Security Fundamentals</strong>, enhancing my understanding of how to build safer and more resilient applications. 🔒
+      Currently, I'm working on my final year project at <strong>Unfrauded</strong>, I'm also focused on learning <strong>Web Application Security Fundamentals</strong>, enhancing my understanding of how to build safer and more resilient applications. 🔒
     </p>
     <p>
       Let's connect and build something amazing together! 🌟